Behaviour Policy

 Teachers

-The class teacher is responsible for the day to day behaviour management of pupils and ensuring that behaviour recording documentation is completed appropriately.
+The class teacher and covers teachers are responsible for the day-to-day behaviour management of pupils and ensuring that behaviour recording documentation is completed appropriately.
 They are responsible for implementing the Pupil Participation Plan (PPP) and co-coordinating reviews of that PPP.
 They are also responsible for supporting their team in managing behaviour, explaining PPPs to them, ensuring they keep accurate records of behaviour incidents and that the classroom environment remains safe.
-Teachers will link closely with the DSL (for guidance and support to ensure the recording and management of behaviour is done positively.
-Teachers are also the primary point of class liaison with Parents/Carers regarding behaviour management.
+Teachers will link closely with the DSL (for guidance and support to ensure the recording and management of behaviour is done positively).
+Class Teachers are the primary point of class liaison with parents/carers regarding behaviour management.
 Teachers are encouraged to use and be guided by the new Initial Teacher Training (ITT) Core Content Framework.

 Initial teacher training (ITT): core content framework - GOV.UK (www.gov.uk)

-The class team are responsible for making themselves aware of PPPs relating to the children they are working with and supporting children to manage their behaviour and intervening if behaviour is inappropriate.
+The class team are responsible for making themselves aware of PPPs relating to the pupils they are working with and support them to manage their behaviour and intervening if behaviour is inappropriate.
 They are also responsible for the recording of behaviour as well as any other relevant documentation, and following through with restorative work.

 Senior Leadership Team

 It is the role of Senior Leaders to support class teachers and support staff if there is a serious incident.
-This may involve taking a class while the class teacher manages a situation, supporting directly with a child or providing support to allow staff reflection time after an incident.
+This may involve taking a class while the teacher manages a situation, supporting directly with a pupil or providing support to allow staff reflection time after an incident.

 Intervention and Therapy Team

-This team are responsible for all specialist intervention throughout the school community, providing direct specialist intervention to children, implementing strategies, training staff and coordinating outside agency involvement, as well as providing an interface with families.
+This team are responsible for all specialist intervention throughout the school community, providing direct specialist intervention to pupils.

-The DSL is a full time member of staff responsible for the development and implementation of behaviour systems and strategies.
+The DSL and PPL are both full time members of staff responsible for the development and implementation of behaviour systems and strategies.
 They will support class teams, collaborating with them to develop person centered PPPs which provide clear guidance on the best working practice for the individual.
-The DSL and Pupil Participation Team will then monitor the impact of these plans by monitoring and processing incident reports to further develop working methods.
-The DSL is also an Advanced Team Teach Instructor and in this role provides formal Team Teach training.
+The DSL, PPL and Pupil Participation Team will then monitor the impact of these plans by monitoring and processing incident reports to further develop working methods.
+The DSL is also an Advanced Team Teach Instructor.

 Team Teach promotes and teaches de-escalation strategies and the reduction of risk and restraint, to support teaching, learning and caring, by increasing staff confidence and competence, in responding to behaviours that challenge, whilst promoting and protecting positive relationships.